GULibrarySandbox/data-vis-basics/content/6-rawgraphs.md

 {% include figure.html img="RawGraphsTypes.png" alt="RawGraphs chart types" caption="RawGraphs chart types" width="100%" %}
 Source: [https://app.rawgraphs.io/](https://app.rawgraphs.io/)

-RAWGraphs is an online tool so don’t use personal, confidential or sensitive data.
-However, should you need to visualise sensitive data, you can run an instance of RAWGraphs locally on your machine with [git](http://git-scm.com/book/en/Getting-Started-Installing-Git) and [Bower](http://bower.io/#installing-bower) software.
+RAWGraphs is an online tool so don’t upload personal, confidential or sensitive data.
+However, if you are working with sensitive data, you can run an instance of RAWGraphs locally on your machine with [git](http://git-scm.com/book/en/Getting-Started-Installing-Git) and [Bower](http://bower.io/#installing-bower) software.

 {% capture alert %}Cite the tool's developers when publishing a visualisation created using Voyant Tools: